AndyObtiva/glimmer-dsl-opal/README.md

 Alternatively, web developers may directly use [Glimmer DSL for Opal](https://rubygems.org/gems/glimmer-dsl-opal) to build the GUI of web apps since it is as simple as desktop development, thus requiring a lot less code that is in pure Ruby only (as demonstrated in examples below) and avoiding opaque web concepts like 'render' and 'reactive' due to treating GUI as persistent just like desktop apps do.
 No HTML/JS/CSS skills are even required.
 Still, web designers may be involved with CSS only if needed, thanks to the clean semantic markup [Glimmer DSL for Opal](https://rubygems.org/gems/glimmer-dsl-opal) automatically produces.

+## Principles

+- Live purely in Rubyland via the Glimmer GUI DSL, completely oblivious to web browser technologies.
+- Forget Routers!
+Glimmer DSL for Opal supports auto-routing of custom shells (windows), which are opened as separate tabs in a web browser with automatically generated routes and bookmarkable URLs.
+- HTML is strictly made for creating documents not interactive applications.
+As such, software engineers can avoid and focus on creating web applications with Glimmer DSL for Opal in pure Ruby while content creators and web designers are the ones responsible for creating HTML documents for content purposes only as HTML was originally intended.
+As such, Glimmer web GUI built by software engineers gets embedded in the body of a web page with content around it maintained by content creators and web designers.
+This achieves a correct separation of responsibilities and better maintainability.

 ## Pre-requisites

 - Rails 5: [https://github.com/rails/rails/tree/5-2-stable](https://github.com/rails/rails/tree/5-2-stable)